|

 are well balanced in all registers.
 Due to their high

-response Sali classical guitars can be
+response Sali

 equipped with nylon strings which sound softly, naturally